mkurz/deadbolt-2-guide/06-deadbolt-java-controllers.markdown

     public class MyController extends Controller {

         public static Result index() {
-            // this method will not be invoked unless there is a subject present.
+            // this method will not be invoked unless there is a subject present ...
-            ...
         }

         public static Result search() {
-            // this method will not be invoked unless there is a subject present.
+            // this method will not be invoked unless there is a subject present ...
-            ...
         }
     }

 2. Deny access to a single method of a controller unless there is a user present.

     public class MyController extends Controller {

         public static Result index() {
-            // this method is accessible to anyone.
+            // this method is accessible to anyone
             ...
         }

         @SubjectPresent
         public static Result search() {
-            // this method will not be invoked unless there is a subject present.
+            // this method will not be invoked unless there is a subject present ...
-            ...
         }
     }

 #### SubjectNotPresent ####
 `SubjectNotPresent` is the opposite in functionality of `SubjectPresent`.
 It checks if there is a subject present, by invoking `DeadboltHandler#getSubject` and allows access only if the result is null.